GeertjanWielenga/OJETCourse/Part-016/README.md

 3. In the 'people' module, discuss the datepicker component, with its validators, and its appearance, and compare it to the standard HTML5 element validation.

-4. In the 'library' module, discuss the component error validation, and its appearance.
+4. In the 'library' module, discuss the component error validation scenario, and its appearance.